Downtown Jacksonville as seen from the St. John's River

 (Source: @JacksonvilleZooandGardens)

-13. The Top 10 Things To Do in Jax
+13. There Are Plenty of Things To Do in Jacksonville.

 Looking for something to do on a weekend day?
 From beach hopping and art gazing to catching a show or shopping for local goods, head to these sites to entertain yourself and fall in love with the city along the way.